 We provide training to our Product Suppliers, key service providers and License partners on the risks linked to using temporary labour, relying on recruitment agencies and undertake off-site audits.
 All key Tier 1 Product Suppliers in China and India received bespoke training on ethical hiring and recruitment practices, with specific focus on hiring temporary and agency labour and subcontractor management.
 In addition, we are working with our suppliers in Italy to ensure migrant workers understand their rights and are not treated differently to local workers.

 Mapping the use of temporary labour and raising awareness about the risk of modern slavery have become key parts of all supplier audits and internal staff factory visits we conduct.
-In 2021 we have started reviewing our monitoring system so to make the best use of our time while on site.
+In 2021 we started reviewing our monitoring system so to make the best use of our time while on site.
 We have pre-assessment calls with our suppliers to gather information and documents before our on-site visit.
-This gives us more time on the assessment day to dedicate to workers interviews and engagement activities which are key to uncover critical situations of this kind.